Cannabis in the Hispanic Regions

 Sparking Up for Hispanic Heritage Roots

 Want to celebrate Hispanic Heritage with some green?
-Patients are welcome to stop by any one of these dispensaries in Maryland , Minnesota , or New Mexico to stock up on supplies.
+Patients are welcome to stop by any one of these dispensaries in Maryland , or Minnesota , to stock up on supplies.

 Please note that qualifying conditions vary by state, and the information relating to qualifying conditions may not apply to cannabis patients in all states.